tim-cooper-XfqGuWevmvs-unsplash

 How you can plan a Shade flowerbed

 The first thing to do when planning your shade flowerbed is to determine which areas receive partial shade (1.5 to 4 hours sun) and which receive full shade (1.5 hours or less).
 As the leaves fill out on the trees and bushes and as the days grow longer and the sun soars higher in the sky, this will likely change.
 So keep these things in mind.
 Most garden planning layers plants, meaning taller flowers will be planted in the back while medium height and shorter flowers will be planted toward the front.
 This is done so that all the flowers can be seen and enjoyed.
 Another gardening favorite is to plant clusters of flowers together.
 Unlike the rows in your vegetable patch, flowers look better in clumps and in layers.
-If you need help with your planning don’t hesitate to visit your local nursery and ask lots of questions!
+If you need help with your planning don’t hesitate to visit Olmsted’s nursery and ask lots of questions!

 Top Seasonal Blooms to Grow in Shade